-There are several forms on the Ship website you may need to submit as you progress in your graduate program.
+There are several forms on the Shippensburg University - Graduate Success Center Forms you may need to submit as you progress in your graduate program.
 Some of these forms include receiving credit for prior learning, and changing your academic program, appealing a grade, applying for readmission, or completing necessary documentation for thesis and dissertation work.
 An explanation for each form along with an active link is included in this section.